FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/deployment-prerequisites.md

 The secret file (also called *taeh* file) contains randomly-generated data used by the SecureTransport system for encryption.

-In a classic <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> deployment, the secret file is generated during installation and must be copied between servers before installing additional cluster nodes.
-When deploying the containerized version of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> there is no formal "installation process" as the docker image is already built that's why the secret file must be generated upfront and supplied during deployment.
+In a classic {{< SecureTransport/componentshortname  >}} deployment, the secret file is generated during installation and must be copied between servers before installing additional cluster nodes.
+When deploying the containerized version of {{< SecureTransport/componentshortname  >}} there is no formal "installation process" as the docker image is already built that's why the secret file must be generated upfront and supplied during deployment.

-In order to generate a secret file, you need to use a command that is embedded in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Docker images.
+In order to generate a secret file, you need to use a command that is embedded in the {{< SecureTransport/componentshortname  >}} Docker images.